dotnet/docs/docs/csharp/fundamentals/object-oriented/index.md

 A class or a record is a reference type.
 When an object of the type is created, the variable to which the object is assigned holds only a reference to that memory.
 When the object reference is assigned to a new variable, the new variable refers to the original object.
 Changes made through one variable are reflected in the other variable because they both refer to the same data.

 A struct is a value type.
 When a struct is created, the variable to which the struct is assigned holds the struct's actual data.
-When the struct is assigned to a new variable, it is copied.
+When the struct is assigned to a new variable, it's copied.
 The new variable and the original variable therefore contain two separate copies of the same data.
-Changes made to one copy do not affect the other copy.
+Changes made to one copy don't affect the other copy.

 In general, classes are used to model more complex behavior, or data that is intended to be modified after a class object is created.
 Structs are best suited for small data structures that contain primarily data that isn't intended to be modified after the struct is created.
 Record types are for larger data structures that contain primarily data that isn't intended to be modified after the object is created.